Evolve-Marketing-Team/Evolve-Starter-Theme/README.md

 `rm -rf .git`

+### Theme Naming
+To follow proper theme naming conventions and setup, you'll need to do the following
+1. Change theme folder name to client-specific name.
+Example, Pilot Plastics would be pilotplastics.
+2. Perform a search and replace within code editor to replace evolve_starter with client-specific name.
+You can use same format as the folder name.

+## Gulp Configurations
+Comments are attached to the browsersync function, which will need modified based on your project.

-To install all the dependencies, run npm in theme directory.
+To install all the dependencies, run `npm install` in theme directory.

 `npm start`